MarilynKeller/SKEL/README.md

 This repo contains the pytorch SKEL loader and the code to align it to SMPL sequences.

 SKEL is a parametric body shape and skeleton model.
-Its shape parameter θ lets you change the body shape and its pose parameter  qlets you pose the skeleton and skin in an anatomically plausible way.
+Its shape parameter **θ** lets you change the body shape and its pose parameter **q** lets you pose the skeleton and skin in an anatomically plausible way.
 Given shape and pose parameters, SKEL returns joint locations, a body mesh, and a skeleton mesh.
 SKEL is differentiable and can be fit to various data like motion capture or SMPL sequences.

 For more details, please check our Siggraph 2023 paper: [From Skin to Skeleton: Towards Biomechanically Accurate 3D Digital Humans](https://download.is.tue.mpg.de/skel/main_paper.pdf).